spacekit/spacekit/README.md

   -h, --host      the root hostname of the service  [default: "spacekit.io"] -s, --service   the service subdomain; uses value with <host> to create
-                  the complete hostname (ex: <service>.<host>)  [default: "api"] --help          Show help  [boolean]
+                  the complete hostname (ex: <service>.<host>)  [default: "api"] --noProxy       disables the proxy and pings for dynamic dns instead --help          Show help  [boolean]
 ```